NitishBhatt07/Whatapp-Chat-analyzer/README.md

 # Whatapp-Chat-analyzer
-This is project to analyze the whatsapp chat for an individual person or for whole group.
+This is project to analyze the whatsapp chat of two individual persons or for whole group.
 ## how to Use:
 1. You need to export any whatsapp chat text file and upload it on this web app.
 2. You need to select the day time formate of you chat file